openhwgroup/core-v-verif/cv32e40p/docs/VerifPlans/README.md

 * **Captured _(updated)_**: Vplan has been captured in v1, but contains modifications for v2

 Under the heading `Review` is one of following:
-* **Waiting for Review**: Vplan has been captured, but is not available for review yet
+* **Not Available for Review**: Vplan has been captured, but is not available for review yet
 * **Ready for Review**: Vplan has been captured and is awaiting review.
 * **Reviewed**: Vplan has been reviewed, and is waiting for updates to address review feedback.
 * **Waiting for Signoff**: Vplan has been reviewed and review comments addressed by the author.
 Document is now waiting for reviewers to signoff on the post-review updates.